bija510/selenium-maven-java/README.md

 >[Free] Git {Version control tool} & gitHib {free cloud host repositories enabling collaboration}

->What else we need we can use Apache Maven Project with TestNG framework.
+>[Free] TestNG framework.

->Last but no least it support So many Plugins. any body will be amazed with the variety of flavor of plugins which are also free.
+>[Free] Support So many Plugins. any body will be amazed with the variety of flavor of plugins.
 ***

 ## Download, Install and Setup.